HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 You should avoid a mix with larger aggregates in them.

-This is because smaller projects typically use molds with narrow cavities and the mix needs to flow into the voids.
+The reason is that smaller projects typically use molds with narrow cavities, and the mix needs to flow into the voids.
+So look for mixes that only contain sand.

 Is Mortar Different Than Cement or Concrete?